Michelle Theriault

-Michelle Theriault (pronounced "terry-oh") (born April 17, 1986) is an American professional stock car racing driver.
+Michelle Theriault (pronounced "terry-oh") (born April 17, 1986) is an American former professional stock car racing driver.
 She competed part-time in NASCAR's Truck (from 2008 and 2010), and West Series (in 2005) and in the ARCA Re/Max Series in 2007.
 She also competed full-time in the East Series in 2007, finishing 13th in points, the highest for a female driver in that series at the time.

 Racing career

 Theriault's record of being the highest-finishing female driver in the East Series points at year's-end would be both broken and tied in 2013, with Kenzie Ruston's sixth place finish in the standings (that record still stands today) and Mackena Bell finishing 13th, which tied Theriault's points finish from 2007.

 Theriault received limited opportunities to drive in the NASCAR Camping World Truck Series; when she did; they were start-and-park rides for DGM Racing and Fast Track Racing.